gjc129/CS458-Project/README.md

 Oct 4th: Created AWS account to host Database using PostgreSQL

-Oct 9th: added new comment file 9OCT-comments, it contains information for the website
+Oct 9th: added new comment file 9OCT-comments, it contains information for the website like what might be included in the webpages